 The bravest, most inhuman and rebellious, this is how the Spanish chronicler Andrés Pérez de Ribas referred to the Xiximes, inhabitants of the highest points of the Sierra Madre Occidental, in what is today Durango, and in the foothills of the same in present-day Sinaloa, and who have been historically accused of being a particularly cruel cannibalistic people.

-In spite of these stories, which have served as a source to approach the life of these pre-Hispanic societies, researchers from the National Institute of Anthropology and History (INAH), affirm that so far no archaeological evidence has been found to support these affirmations contained in documents from the XVI and XVII centuries.
+Despite these stories, which have served as a source to approach the life of these pre-Hispanic societies, researchers from the National Institute of Anthropology and History (INAH), affirm that so far no archaeological evidence has been found to support these affirmations contained in documents from the XVI and XVII centuries.

-The supposed anthropophagy of the xixime horrified the conquerors because they said that unlike the acaxees and the cahítas, who did it to celebrate victories, the xiximes did it as an ordinary way of feeding and the victims could be children and adults, women and men, of enemy groups.
+The supposed anthropophagy of the xixime horrified the conquerors because they said that unlike the acaxees and the cahítas, who did it to celebrate victories, the xiximes did it in an ordinary way of feeding and the victims could be children and adults, women and men, of enemy groups.

-In fact, the exploration works that have been carried out in the mountainous part tell us about groups of farmers settled basically in the basins of the rivers, who elaborated petroglyphs and had some settlements of ritual character, this is known from vestiges of some ball game courts or taste.
+The exploration works that have been carried out in the mountainous part tell us about groups of farmers settled basically in the basins of the rivers, who elaborated petroglyphs and had some settlements of ritual character, this is known from vestiges of some ball game courts or taste.
 So far, neither elements of sacrifices nor ritual cannibalism have been found.

 After the peak of the exploitation of the resources of the estuaries by the societies of the Aztatlán horizon (750 A.D. and 1200 A.D.), located in the coast of the south of Sinaloa, there was a retreat, however, the political situation remained stable until 1531 when the Spaniards arrived in this region.